Dr. Sandra Naddaff, Director of Undergraduate Studies

 14 courses (56 credits)

-- Comparative Literature 97; Comparative Literature 98a and 98b; Comparative Literature 99a and 99b (see item 2, Tutorials).
+- Comparative Literature 97; Comparative Literature 98a and 98b or tutorial alternative.
+See 2B below; Comparative Literature 99a and 99b (see item 2, Tutorials).

 - Three courses from among the courses listed under Comparative Literature in the course search in courses.my.harvard.edu, including those courses cross-listed under Literature.
 Each of these courses must be passed with a grade of B– or above.